 Developing Direction is the Centre’s programme of events and groups designed to foster the ongoing development and support of spiritual directors.
 We offer one-off days, evenings, short courses and supervision groups.
-As part of supporting the work, Spiritual Directors can also become members of our Community of Spiritual Directors and thereby have a visible presence on our online Directory.
+To help support this work, Spiritual Directors can also become members of our Community of Spiritual Directors and thereby have a visible presence in our online Directory.

 The Centre offers a series of one-off days, evening and short courses; covering a broad spectrum of topics, themes and practice issues related to the ministry of spiritual direction.
 They are led by experienced practitioners from all over the country and, in keeping with the nature of formation, will usually consist of a mix of input, personal reflection, discussion and prayer.

 For up-to-date information and to enroll, see our Courses and Events page.

 The Centre offers supervision groups and provides the occasional 4-day training in supervision skills for spiritual directors.

 Contemplative: discerning how and where God is.

 Formative: growing in knowledge and insights, developing self-awareness and understanding.